PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 |   1     | ------ | ------ | 1 -> 2 | 1 -> 3 |
 |   2     | ------ | ------ | ------ | 2 -> 3 |
 |   3     | ------ | ------ | ------ | ------ |

+No new meshes are needed to construct the upper triangle  of the incidence relations table.
+However, constructing the incidence relation  will still take a pass through the entire mesh.
+The incidence relations in the upper triangle of the table are all of variable arity: for instance the incidence relation ``1
+\rightarrow 3`` is the list of three-dimensional cells that share a given edge.
+Clearly the number of cells varies from edge to edge.